Laxmi Bank

 Laxmi Bank is the 16th commercial bank in Nepal, founded in 2002.

+History

 In 2004 Laxmi Bank merged with HISEF Finance Limited, a first-generation finance company.
 This is the first merger in Nepali corporate history.
 In 2016, the Bank also acquired Professional Diyalo Bikas Bank, a regional development Bank.

 Laxmi Bank is a Category ‘A’ Financial Institution and re-registered in 2006 under the Banks and Financial Institutions Act of Nepal.
 The Bank’s shares are listed and actively traded in the Nepal Stock Exchange.

 The bank also promoted a life insurance company known as Prime Life Insurance in 2007 and holds 15% shareholding stake in it.

 The bank is primarily recognized for its stringent credit policies, conservative approach to banking and pioneers in technological innovations in banking services.
 Laxmi Bank’s microfinance subsidiary – Laxmi Laghubitta Bittiya Sanstha Ltd, a category D financial institution licensed by Nepal Rastra Bank is in operation since 2012.